ejrmorrissey/scrape-tweets/README.md

 [https://stackoverflow.com/questions/41190989/how-do-i-install-geckodriver](https://stackoverflow.com/questions/41190989/how-do-i-install-geckodriver)
 [https://askubuntu.com/questions/870530/how-to-install-geckodriver-in-ubuntu](https://askubuntu.com/questions/870530/how-to-install-geckodriver-in-ubuntu)

+### Straightforward Python

+Requirements
+- python3 and pip3 available as commands
+- port 5000 is available
+- internet access for installing packages
+- app process will need write permissions for its own directory
+- possibly Firefox installed, geckodriver available

+This is perhaps the least recommended method of running the app as it's most dependent on the host environment.
+All of the requirements for the Pipenv method also apply, and python3 and pip3 must be available.

+On first starting the app run:

+`export TWEET_SCRAPER_HANDLE=twitter-handle && sh pythonSetup.sh && sh pythonRun.sh`

+Subsquently you can run,

+`export TWEET_SCRAPER_HANDLE=twitter-handle && sh pythonRun.sh`

 ## Usage
 Regardless of which method you choose to run the app, it will print tweets to stdout.
 Initially 5 tweets should be printed (possibly with intermediate loading if required), and then every 10 minutes the feed will be polled for new tweets.